SteveMacenski/slam_toolbox/README.md

 Fork on slam_karto.
 I've renamed since really there's about 5% of the code that's the same, everything else has been restructured or removed entirely.

+For live running on robots, I recommend using the snap: slam-toolbox, it has optimizations in it that make it 10x faster.
+You need the deb/source install for the other developer level tools that don't need to be on the robot (rviz plugins, etc).

 ## Introduction

 ### Solver Plugins